nitindermohan/oak-new-docs/content/docs/manuals/Execution Runtimes/unikernel-operations.md

  `--...
 ```

 Your unikernel tarball MUST contain a file named `kernel`, which is the unikernel image itself.
-Additionally, it CAN contain a `files1` folder, which is mounted by Oakestra as kernel filesystem at runtime.
-This folder contains all the additional files for the unikernel to run.
+Additionally, it CAN contain a `files1` folder, which is mounted by Oakestra as a kernel filesystem at runtime.
+This folder contains all the additional files required by the unikernel to run.

 {{< link-card
   title="Looking for an example?"